Feb 26 2008

-One Response to “Intellectual property is a silly euphemism”
+One thought on “Intellectual property is a silly euphemism”

 By the second half, though, that insistence is gone.
 Makes me wonder if he wasn’t instructed or edited to make sure that he resonated with Brits before getting to the main arg.